United Kingdom in the Eurovision Song Contest 1969: Chart success

 "Boom Bang-a-Bang" was released on single, with the runner-up in the national final "March!" on the B-Side and reached No. 2 in the UK singles chart, remaining Lulu's most successful solo single of her career in Britain.
 She also reportedly recorded the winner in French, Italian, German and Spanish.
 A third song from the competition "Come September", co-written by Mark London, the husband of Lulu's manager Marion Massey, was released later in 1969 as an album track on the LP Lulu's Album.
 Eventually, all six recordings of the songs by Lulu were made available on various CD compilations.
 Former Eurovision winner Grethe Ingmann and German contestant Heidi Brühl (who had both taken part in the Eurovision Song Contest 1963) recorded a Danish and German version of the winning song respectively.

 Other Eurovision artists recorded versions of the songs from the UK final.
 Swedish singer (and future Eurovision winner) Agnetha Fältskog recorded a version of "Are You Ready For Love?" under the title "Ge dej till tåls".
 Finland's Katri Helena recorded "Come September" as "Taas kun tuulee", while another Finnish version was recorded by Jarkko & Laura under the title "Kahden ollaan".
 Jarkko & Laura were competitors against Lulu in the 1969 Eurovision final.
 Gloria Hunniford also recorded "Are You Ready For Love?" in the UK.
 In Britain, Cilla Black, Sandie Shaw and Polly Brown all recorded versions of "I Can't Go On Living Without You".

 At Eurovision

-The United Kingdom went on to finish in a four-way win in Madrid with the songs from host country Spain, plus the Netherlands and France.
+The United Kingdom went on to finish in a four-way win in Madrid with the songs from host country Spain, plus the Netherlands and France, the first time ever a tie-break situation had occurred.

-Although technically a joint win in terms of points between four countries; four countries (the United Kingdom, Spain, the Netherlands and France) won the contest, the first time ever a tie-break situation had occurred.
 However, there was no rule at the time to cover such an eventuality, so all four countries were declared joint winners.

 France's win was their fourth.
 France became the first country to win the contest four times.
 The Netherlands' win was their third.
 Spain and the United Kingdom each won for the second time.
 And it was the first time that any country (Spain, in this case) had a winning ESC entry two years in a row.

-David Gell provided the television commentary for BBC 1 at the Eurovision final on 29 March, Michael Aspel was acting as the standby commentator.
+David Gell provided the television commentary for BBC1 at the Eurovision final on 29 March, Michael Aspel was acting as the standby commentator.
 Pete Murray provided the commentary for BBC Radio 1 listeners and John Russell provided the commentary for British Forces Radio.
+The contest was watched by 8 million viewers.